rewls/archwiki/about-arch/installation-process/installation-guide.md

 2. When the installation medium's boot loade menu appears,

-	- IF you used the ISO, select *Arch Linux install medium* and press `Enter` to enter the installation environment.
+	- If you used the ISO, select *Arch Linux install medium* and press `Enter` to enter the installation environment.

 	> ##### Tip
 	>